seanwhs/Retiree_Corp/Onboarding.md

 # Member Onboarding Guide

+> Open doors to new beginnings: welcome to the next adventure.

 Welcome to the Retiree Corporation!
 This guide provides a clear, step-by-step orientation for new members, helping you integrate smoothly into our community.

 ---